Taking Your Time By D.I. Jolly

 He opened the door to let his boss in, then hurried to the front and drove him home.
-In the morning when Jerome come downstairs his driver was waiting for him as if he’d never left.
+In the morning when Jerome come downstairs his driver stood by the door to the car, as if he’d never left.
 And as usual he opened the door as his boss approached. .

 “Did you have a good night sir?”

 “A few untoward questions were asked but as you instructed I made sure they didn’t go anywhere.”